tauri-apps/tauri-docs/docs/guides/architecture/inter-process-communication/isolation.md

 ```

 Now, all we need to do is set up our `tauri.conf.json` [configuration](#configuration) to use the Isolation pattern, and
-have just bootstrapped to the Isolation pattern from the [Brownfield pattern](./brownfield.md).
+have just bootstrapped to the Isolation pattern from the [Independent Pattern](./independent.md).

 ## Configuration